 Transportation costs can vary depending on your mode of transport (i.e., car vs. bus vs train), as well as what region of the country you live in.

-The average household shells out around $813 per month on transportation, including car or public transportation, gas, insurance and other related expenses.
+The average household shells out around $913 per month on transportation, including car or public transportation, gas, insurance and other related expenses.
 A single person could expect to pay half or even a quarter of that amount, depending on their particular situation, such as whether they are making car payments or using public transportation.

 Health care expenses can vary depending on each individual’s circumstances, and can also rise and fall from one month to the next.